Vaibhav07351/ECommerce/README.md

 3: run the project using   `npm start`

-Edit and modify the code to you liking and create a pull request.
+Edit and modify the code to your liking and create a pull request.

 Let's build it together!